undg/undg.dev/posts/bluetooth-auto-connect-keyboard.md

 ## My login screen

 Call me weirdo, but my favorite login manager is simple default TTY1.
 For that reason I can't rely on fancy GUI tools.
-Usually I'm using blueman for managing Bluetooth devices, but blutoothctl is fine from time to time.
+Usually I'm using `blueman` for managing Bluetooth devices, but `blutoothctl` that is part of `bluez-utils` is fine.

 ## Preparation